paritytech/capi/docs/Quick_Start.md

 This config encapsulates all of the discovery values (RPC URLs), flight-critical constants (Ss58 prefix, misc.) and static typing of the Polkadot relay chain.

-In some cases––if there is no standard config––one can [generate a custom config](./Configs.md#custom-configs).
+In some cases––if there is no standard config––one can [generate a config](./Configs.md#custom-configs).

 ### Dynamic

 Not all configs can be known at the time of development.

-Let's say we're building a block explorer website, into which the visitor can specify a Substrate chain RPC node URL.
+Let's say we're building a block explorer website, on which the visitor can specify a Substrate chain RPC node URL.
 In this case, we would need to construct the config at runtime.

 ```ts
 import * as C from "capi";